CharlieJT/Recipes/README.md

     - **Active Input fields -** When an input field is active, the test & bottom border transforms to blue, this is to conform with the colours used on the website.

+- #### Styling

+    Styles have been made to give a professional, strong look.
+With the help of the CSS framework [Materialize!](https://materializecss.com/), I was able to implement a nice looking & well animated website without going over the top.

+    **Special styles include:**

+    - **Input fields -** Input fields were produced with the help of materialize to give a nice subtle animation when the user clicks on a field, the placeholder will bounce to the top of the field, change the bottom border & text to blue & allow the user to input text.

+    - **Buttons & images** With the help of materialize, when all buttons or images on cards are clicked, a nice waves effect is triggered giving it a nice subtle animation.

+    - **Down chevron** A downwards chevron was included underneath the homepage search bar to give an indication that the user will have more information to scroll down to, this was animated specifically for it to look as if it is flicking down.
+When clicked, it will scroll the user down in a smooth fashion.

+    - **Up Chevron -** When a user scrolls 50 pixels down from the top of any page.
+An 'up' chevron will appear in the bottom left-hand corner of the screen.
+When hovered over on desktop, it will rotate 360° & border & chevron colour will change to blue.
+When clicked on mobile & tablet, it will perform the animation as the page is scrolling back to the top.
+When clicked it will smooth scroll back to the top & the icon will disappear.

+    - **Active Pages -** When either the Home, List of Recipes or Create Page is active, depending on whichever it is, The navbar on desktop displays a white underline underneath the corrisponding page.
+On mobile, it colours the background of the corresponding page to grey & in the footer, the corresponding text will be grey, which will only work if one of those pages is active.

+- #### Main background

+    The main background image has been requested by the developer and been granted permission to use them for educational purposes.

+    - The main background of the website has been styled with a dark background with different ingredients.
+This is to contrast nicely with the white text on the navbar, the search bar & the main logo.